AMAMazing/cline-x/README.md

 ### 📦 Using the Pre-built Executable

 If you prefer not to set up Python, download the pre-built executable from the [Releases](../../releases) section.
-Simply extract and run `cline-x.exe`!
+Simply extract and run `Cline-X.exe`!

 ## 📖 Usage